vlayer-xyz/vlayer/book/src/javascript/javascript.md

   <p>Our team is currently working on this feature.
 In case of any bug please retry in 1-2 weeks.
 We appreciate your patience. </p>
 </div>

-A common way to interact with blockchain is to make calls and send transactions from JavaScript, most often from a web browser. vlayer provides developer friendly JavaScript/TypeScript API - vlayer sdk.
+A common way to interact with blockchain is to make calls and send transactions from JavaScript, most often from a web browser. vlayer provides developer friendly JavaScript/TypeScript API - vlayer SDK.
 It combines well with the standard way of interacting with smart contracts.

 ## Installation
 To install vlayer SDK, run the following command in your JavaScript application